Skip to Content

 "There are a lot of democratic governors who aren't doing a damn thing on this," said Saul Levin, the Network's Campaigns and Political Director.
 "They're all talking about how they're a climate champion, they're from a blue state, blah blah blah. … [But] I don't think any of us want to hear that until they're actually moving money towards transit that serves low-income folks, and Black and brown and Indigenous communities, and the care workers who primarily benefit from [these modes]."

-Even if states won't use flex funding to supercharge their green capital projects, though, advocates say they should at least follow Pennsylvania's lead and use it to temporarily subsidize transit operations — especially since so many of other agencies are facing fiscal cliffs.
+Even if states won't use flex funding to supercharge their green capital projects, though, advocates say they should at least follow Pennsylvania's lead and use it to temporarily subsidize transit operations — especially since so many other agencies are facing fiscal cliffs, too.
 And in the process, the move could shock legislatures into confronting the structural reasons why so many systems have been pushed to the brink.

 “It's a really effective political tactic to compel our some of our republican and rural legislators to [come to] the table for a broader funding solution," said Laura Chu Wiens, executive of Pittsburghers for Public Transit, who organized with colleagues across Pennsylvania for the recent shift.
 "We're looking at another big legislative fight in the spring, but … [lawmakers] don't want this to continue happening, where money is being pulled from highways to fund transit.
 So I think they have a vested interest in actually negotiating now.”

-Next, the Green New Deal Network will be focusing its energies on Illinois, where the Chicago Transit Authority is facing a death spiral — and they plan to follow the playbook of the Pennsylvania advocates who barraged Shapiro's office with more than 3,500 emails.
-In the meantime, though, the group hopes advocates from every state will pressure their governors to stop blaming their lack of transit on Congress, and start flexing their muscle to change the status quo
+Next, the Green New Deal Network will be focusing its energies on Illinois, where the Chicago Transit Authority is facing a death spiral of its own — and they plan to follow the playbook of the Pennsylvania advocates who barraged Shapiro's office with more than 3,500 emails.
+In the meantime, though, the group hopes advocates from every state will pressure their governors to stop blaming their lack of transit funding on Congress, and start flexing their muscle to change the status quo

 “If your governor says they don't have money for transit, they are lying," said Levin.
 "They're lying to your face; they're lying to communities; they're lying to climate organizers. ...
 They're either lying, or they don't know [about flex funding].
 Because every state has some money to improve transit right now.”